inkompotato/transit/readme.md

-# Rust Notebook
+# Transit
-Use pyO3 to build python modules in rust.
+Analyzing Public transit in Denmark and elsewhere.
+Using GTFS data and the Rejseplanen API.

 ## Build instructions
+Uses pyO3 to build python modules in rust.

 To build the python module, run `maturin develop`.
 If `maturin` is not available, run `pip install maturin`.
 Use a python kernel for the notebook.

 ## Useful links